carmen-b/carmen-b.github.io/_code/site/portfolio/branding/mow.md

-I designed the invitation, with the letterhead, business cards and logo the for the exhibition “Memory of the World” held at Chiostro di Santa Croce, Florence along with two panels that described the images presented within the exhibition.
+I designed the brand identity for Memory of the World programme.
+It consists from logo, business cards, letterheads to invitations and panels for the exhibition “Memory of the World”  held at chiostro di Santa Croce in Florence.

 The techniques used are Photoshop and InDesign.

----

-- May 21, 2010
-- Branding, Print
-- UNESCO, Florence
-- Website: